David Kerr, College of Liberal Arts, Psychological Science

 Dr. Barbara Lachenbruch, Professor in the College of Forestry, has been an effective Open Access advocate among her colleagues, and in Summer 2011 the College of Forestry adopted its own OA policy.
 Dr. Lachenbruch “walks the walk” as well – making a large number of her own research publications available in the ScholarsArchive@OSU.
 Dr. Lachenbruch notes the applications her research has beyond the study of basic tree biology.
 By supporting Open Access, she is helping to make those applications possible.

 Linda Lamb, College of Oceanic and Atmospheric Sciences

-As Manager of Research Publishing and Outreach in the College of Oceanic and Atmospheric Sciences since 2003, Linda Lamb has planned and edited a variety of college publications in online and print formats.
-She also works to maximize the dissemination of the College’s research through outlets such as OSU News, Terra and ScholarsArchive@OSU.
+As Manager of Research Publishing and Outreach in the College of Oceanic and Atmospheric Sciences from 2003-2013, Linda Lamb planned and edited a variety of college publications in online and print formats.
+She also worked to maximize the dissemination of the College’s research through outlets such as OSU News, Terra and ScholarsArchive@OSU.
 By advocating for and developing workflows that make faculty research widely available online, Ms. Lamb’s work has resulted in thousands of downloads of the College’s research by interested readers around the world.